nataliakuznetsova/fastlane-plugin-firebase_test_lab/README.md

 - `android_test_target`: The test target(s) for your android test apk.
 Default: Empty
 - `retry_if_failed`: If set to true and a test failed, the test suite will be rerun once.
 Default: nil, no reruns
 - `print_successful_test`: If set to true all successful tests will be printed, by default only failed tests will be printed.
 Default: false, no successful tests printed
+- `disable_video_recording`: Set to true if you want to disable video recording.
+Default: false
+- `disable_performance_metrics`: Set to true if you want to disable performance metrics.
+Default: false

 ## Issues and Feedback